HL7/smart-web-messaging/README.md

 the browser environment.
 (It confers limited permissions, entirely focued on the Web Messaging interactions without enabling full REST API access.)
 A server should restrict the use of a single `smart_web_messaging_handle` to requests from a single app window, and should implement logic to expire the handle when appropriate (e.g., the server might expire the handle when the user session ends).

+*Note on security goals: We include a `smart_web_messaging_handle` in the request to ensure that a SMART app launch has been completed prior to any SMART Web Messaging API calls.
+Requiring this parameter also prevents a class of cross-site-scripting (XSS) attacks in which the attacker injects malicious code into arbitrary pages within the app's origin.*

 ### Scope examples